gritsenko/WsCore/README.md

-# wsserver
+# WsServer
-Small .net core game server with binary protocol and client API code generation
+Small game server implemented with .net core.
+It uses custom binary protocol without overhead.

+Threre is also Typescript and Javascript client API code builders, so you don't have to process low level binary data manually.